SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/17 - Combining Python Files.md

 print(result)
 ```

-Notice:

-* No file name prefix is needed
-* The function name is placed directly into your program’s namespace
+Notice that no file name prefix is needed.
+This is because all of the functions you import like this are placed directly into you program's namespace rather than being protected in their own namespace.

 ## Importing Multiple Specific Functions